 Morphological and ecological similarities between Black-capped Chickadee (P. atricapillus) and Carolina Chickadee (P. carolensis) raised the suspicion that these species might be interbreeding (Brewer, 1963; Tanner, 1952).
 Hybridization was later confirmed by morphological (Johnston, 1971; Rising, 1968; Robbins, Braun & Tobey, 1986) and genetic analyses (Braun & Robbins, 1986; Sattler & Braun, 2000).
 Hybrids showed decreased reproductive success, indicating endogenous selection (Bronson, Grubb & Braun, 2003a; Bronson et al., 2005).
 The situation was summarized by Curry (2005).
 Hybridization has led to introgression, which was lower at highly divergent loci that might be involved in reproductive isolation (Taylor et al., 2014a).
 One population of Black-capped Chickadees is isolated in the Appalachian Mountains and has experienced less introgression compared to other populations near the hybrid zone (Davidson et al., 2013).

 Other genetic studies showed that the hybrid zone is moving north and becoming wider (Reudink et al., 2007), suggesting a selective advantage for the Caroline Chickadee.
 Indeed, experimental work confirmed that females have a preference for Carolina-like birds (Bronson et al., 2003b) and patterns of extrapair paternity (EPP) led to a similar conclusion (Reudink, Mech & Curry, 2006).
 The precise characteristics that provide Caroline Chickadees were unknown.
 Sexual selection might be involved, but song turned out to be a poor indicator for hybridization (Enstrom & Bollinger, 2009; Sattler, Sawaya & Braun, 2007).
 However, winter temperatures seem to limit the distribution of Caroline Chickadees.
-The northward expansion (and subsequent hybridization) may be connected to recent climate change (Taylor et al., 2014b), although another study did not find a significant relation between lower air temperatures and basal metabolic rates (BMR) of Caroline Chickadees (Olson et al., 2010).
+The northward expansion (and subsequent hybridization) may be connected to recent climate change (Taylor et al., 2014b), although another study did not find a significant relation between lower air temperatures and basal metabolic rates (BMR) of Carolina Chickadees (Olson et al., 2010).
+Hybrids perform worse on associative learning and problem-solving tasks.
+This lower intelligence could act as a postzygotic isolation mechanisms (McQuillan et al., 2018).
+Genomic work supported a role for metabolism and learning in postzygotic isolation (Wagner et al., 2020).

 Braun, D., Kitto, G. & Braun, M. (1984).
 Molecular population genetics of tufted and black-crested forms of Parus bicolor.
 The Auk, 170-173.